python-begginer1401/TalentLens/README.md

   - Speed and pass accuracy charts

 ## 🛡️ Disclaimer

-- This is an experimental project and should not be used for professional talent scouting without further validation.
 - Video must be clear with the player visible in motion for accurate results.

 ## 📝 License